-- 1. Wavelength of your laser

-- 2. Linear power density of your beam (total power divided by 1/e2 spot size)
+- 1. Wavelength of your laser - 2.
+Beam diameter of your beam (1/e2) - 3.
+Approximate intensity profile of your beam (e.g., Gaussian) - Linear power density of your beam (total power divided by 1/e2 beam diameter)

-- 3. Beam diameter of your beam (1/e2)

 LIDT in linear power density vs. pulse length and spot size.
 For long pulses to CW, linear power density becomes a constant with spot size.
-4. Approximate intensity profile of your beam (e.g., Gaussian)

 This graph was obtained from [1].

-The power density of your beam should be calculated in terms of W/cm.
-The graph to the right shows why the linear power density provides the best metric for long pulse and CW sources.
-Under these conditions, linear power density scales independently of spot size; one does not need to compute an adjusted LIDT to adjust for changes in spot size.
-This calculation assumes a uniform beam intensity profile.
-You must now consider hotspots in the beam or other nonuniform intensity profiles and roughly calculate a maximum power density.
+Thorlabs expresses LIDT for CW lasers as a linear power density measured in W/cm.
+In this regime, the LIDT given as a linear power density can be applied to any beam diameter; one does not need to compute an adjusted LIDT to adjust for changes in spot size, as demonstrated by the graph to the right.
+Average linear power density can be calculated using the equation below.

+The calculation above assumes a uniform beam intensity profile.
+You must now consider hotspots in the beam or other non-uniform intensity profiles and roughly calculate a maximum power density.
 For reference, a Gaussian beam typically has a maximum power density that is twice that of the uniform beam (see lower right).